 CERVICAL CANCER AND HPV

-Cervical cancer is a one of the most preventable cancers, which is why it’s so important to get screened regularly.
+Cervical cancer is one of the most preventable cancers, which is why it’s so important to get screened regularly.

 Cervical screening every three years is the best way to check that your cervix is healthy or catch any changes in the cervical cells which can lead to cervical cancer.
 When found early, cervical cancer can be cured.